Emergence of Apparent Horizon in Gravitational Collapse: Introduction

 In modern physics, black hole mechanics plays an important role, which connects the laws of thermodynamics with the dynamical evolution of the black-hole boundary.
 Back to 1970s, Bekenstein and Hawking found that the area of black-hole event horizon could be viewed as the entropy of a black hole.
 People further established four laws of black hole mechanics along the black-hole event horizons.

 In general relativity, there are two types of boundaries for a black hole region: event horizon and apparent horizon.
 An event horizon is a boundary in spacetime, beyond which events cannot affect an outside observer (at future null infinity).
 For defining an event horizon, people need to know the global informations of the whole spacetime.
-An apparent horizon on the other side is defined locally.
-It is the boundary, where outward directed light rays cannot move outward.
-When studying gravitational collapse via either pure math or numerical approaches, people are using an apparent horizon to mean the boundary of a black hole region.
+An apparent horizon on the other side is defined locally. {It is the boundary, where outward directed light rays sent in the interior region cannot escape to exterior.} When studying gravitational collapse via either pure math or numerical approaches, people are using an apparent horizon to mean the boundary of a black hole region.

 A natural research direction is to establish black hole mechanics along an apparent horizon.
 This was open until 2003.
 In \cite{AK03, AK}, Ashtekar and Krishnan showed that if a smooth and spacelike apparent horizon exits, then the black hole mechanics along an apparent horizon could be established.
 However, there is an important step missing: Does a spacelike apparent horizon exist?
 Can it form dynamically in gravitational collapse?
 Due to physical intuitions, Ashtekar further conjectured that \textit{the apparent horizon of a ``black hole" region may emerge from a spacetime point and it is spacelike in the beginning}.
 In current paper, we prove this conjecture of Ashtekar.